 - Insulation material (optional)

 A raised floor is the quickest and easiest way of creating a storage area over the required depth of insulation.
 Moreover, it is the best option if you have light fittings and wiring in the loft, and it also eliminates the time spent cutting loft boards to size.

-Not only are this very strong, but it also allows you to span over awkward joists.
+Not only is this very strong, but it also allows you to span over awkward joists.
 It’s fitted in a few easy steps as shown below:

 Find out more about creating loft storage here.